-As I have made very clear, freedom of assembly and freedom of expression are vital rights that I wholeheartedly support, and I can reassure you that the Government is clear that the right of an individual to express their opinion and protest is a cornerstone of our democratic society.
-However, it is important to note that the independent Law Commission has been calling for a reform of the law on public order for many years now.
+First and foremost, it is important to note that the independent Law Commission has been calling for a reform of the law on public order for many years now.
+However, freedom of assembly and freedom of expression are vital rights that I wholeheartedly support, and I can reassure you that the Government is clear that the right of an individual to express their opinion and protest is a cornerstone of our democratic society.

-I would like to make clear that under no circumstances do I believe that protests should become violent.
-The rights to a peaceful protest do not extend to harassment, intimidating behaviour or serious disruption to public order.
+Under no circumstances should protests become violent; clearly the rights to peaceful protest do not extend to harassment, intimidating behaviour or serious disruption to public order.

-Of course, the responsibility for the maintenance of public order lies with the police, who have a range of powers to manage protests.
-How they deploy their powers and the tactics they use are rightly an operational matter for the police, but I am pleased that we live in a country where policing is by consent.
+Of course, the responsibility for the maintenance of public order lies with the police.
+How they deploy their powers and the tactics they use is rightly an operational matter, but we must ensure that they have the right powers to manage protests appropriately.

+The right to protest is not unqualified and cannot be at the expense of public safety.
+Demonstrations on roads disrupts thousands of people's journeys and endangers the lives of road users and police officers.
 I am aware of the increasing use of superglue by protesters, which can frustrate and delay the police response.
-I welcome the work of the police to remove the glue and make arrests.
 I continue to follow this issue closely and support the efforts of the police to clear our roads and make appropriate arrests.

 Importantly, the new statutory offence of public nuisance will cover the same conduct as the existing common law offence of public nuisance.

-I fully understand the strong feelings on this issue, and many were right to ensure I was made aware of these.
-I hope this response has outlined clearly why I am in favour of the changes in the Police, Crime, Sentencing and Courts Bill relating to the management of protests.
+I hope this response has outlined clearly why I am in favour of the changes proposed by the Government in the Police, Crime, Sentencing and Courts Bill relating to the management of protests.